 Years of research clearly show the financial benefits of using a proven inoculant based silage additive as routine when ensiling all types of silage irrespective of weather conditions.

 Quality forage forms the basis of any high yielding dairy diet

 Adopting New Technology - The Challenge

 In times of financial hardship there is always resistance to adopting new technology which is often seen as a cost, rather than as a means of reversing falling levels of profit.
-Biological silage additives and forage inoculants have been around for well over 30 years, yet many UK dairy farmers still don't use them, preferring to wait until the crop is more mature and easier to ensile, and hope that there will be a spell of good weather.
+Biological silage additives and forage inoculants have been around for well over 30 years, yet still many UK dairy farmers still don't use them on all their crops despite the clear financial benefits of doing so.

 Far better to cut at the optimum D-value and invest in a silage additive in order to guarantee a well fermented clamp of high nutritive value